hirosi1900day/terraform-provider-devin/README.md

 The Devin Terraform Provider allows you to manage Devin AI knowledge resources as infrastructure as code.
 This enables you to maintain knowledge creation, updating, and deletion operations as version-controlled configuration files.

+## Knowledge Feature

+The provider now supports the Knowledge feature, which allows you to:

+- Create and manage knowledge resources that can be used by Devin AI
+- Set triggers for knowledge activation
+- Organize knowledge in folder hierarchies
+- Import existing knowledge resources into Terraform

 ## Features

 - Create knowledge resources